Business and Sales Term Glossary

 Frequently Asked Questions

-What skills are needed to be a successful SDR?
+What skills are most important for a successful Sales Development Representative?

-What is the difference between an SDR and an account executive?
+What is the difference between an SDR and a Business Development Representative (BDR)?

 Double your sales pipeline